The Untimely Death of Scott Van Pelt’s Dad Helped Fuel His ESPN Career

-Over the years, Scott Van Pelt has become one of the most prominent figures in ESPN as one of the faces of the company.
-Van Pelt’s years of various positions with the sports media giant have led to him becoming arguably the most recognizable people in the business over the last several years.
-However, it wasn’t a completely cheerful path as he did experience some personal struggles as he had to work past a tough loss in his life.
+Over the years, Scott Van Pelt has become one of the most prominent figures at ESPN.
+His years holding various positions with the sports media giant have led to him becoming arguably the most recognizable person in the business over the last several years.

 Scott Van Pelt’s broadcasting career